Oregon EBT Deposit Schedule for 2025

 Monthly EBT Deposit Schedule in Oregon

-Here is the breakdown of the SNAP deposit schedule:
+Here is a breakdown of the EBT deposit dates:

-If your household does not have an SSN, or if you are part of a SNAP-cash-out household, your benefits will be deposited on the 1st of the month.
+If your household does not have an SSN, such as when a parent applies only for a child, your benefits will be deposited on the 1st of the month.
+The same SNAP deposit dates apply to SNAP-cash-out households.

 How to Check Your EBT Deposit Status in Oregon

-• Online portal: Visit the official ebtEDGE cardholder portal online.
-Log in with your User ID and password, or register with your card number if you are a new user.
-Your Account Summary page displays both your current SNAP and Cash account balances.
+• Online via ebtEDGE: Visit the official ebtEDGE cardholder portal.
+Once you log in with your User ID and password, the Account Summary page displays your current SNAP and Cash balances.
+First-time users must register with their card number.

 Download the app